Centennial Colorado Real Estate Guide

 Types of Housing in Centennial

-There is a variety of housing options in Centennial from apartments and townhomes to subdivisions and spacious lots of land.
+One of the benefits that a Centennial Realtor may express to you is that there is a variety of housing options in Centennial from apartments and townhomes to subdivisions and spacious lots of land.
 The median home value here is about $410,000, a figure that has been on the rise in recent years and is expected to continue as the Denver metropolitan area remains one of the fastest growing regions in the country.
 About 80 percent of homes in Centennial are owner-occupied, while 20 percent are rentals.
 The average rate for a one-bedroom apartment is around $1,400 per month.

 Neighborhoods in Centennial